 Certain groups are more vulnerable to bathroom slips:

-Drying with a towel requires movement reaching, turning, and shifting balance.
+Drying with a towel requires movement, including reaching, turning, and shifting balance.
 On a wet floor, these movements can lead to slips or falls.
-This not only increases the risk of slipping but also makes the drying process less controlled and more difficult, especially for elderly users.
+This not only increases the risk of slipping but also makes the drying process less controlled and more challenging, particularly for the elderly or individuals with limited mobility.

 If drying is not immediate or effective, water remains on both the body and the floor.
 This prolongs unsafe conditions in the bathroom.